Edge Hill Light Railway

+Route

-In the middle of the line, there was a cable-worked inclined plane at 1 in 6 (16%).
+The line was 3.5 miles long in two sections linked by a cable-worked incline with a gradient of 1 in 6 (16%).
 As the quarry was at the top of the incline, the incline could be worked as self-acting: the weight of full ore wagons descending was sufficient to draw the empties back up.

+History

-Within three years it was found that the iron ore deposits were uneconomic, and the line ceased operating in 1925.
-It was not dismantled until 1946.
-A caretaker was employed until the late 1930s in the possibility that the line could be re-opened.
+The Stratford-upon-Avon and Midland Junction Railway proposed a branch line to the ironstone quarries at Edge Hill during the First World War, and a subsidiary company, the Edge Hill Light Railway was set up to build it, with Colonel Stephens appointed as the company's engineer.
+Operations began in 1922 but within three years it was found that the iron ore deposits were uneconomic, and the line ceased operating in 1925.
+The rails were not dismantled until 1935 and at least one of the locomotives was not cut up until 1946.
 In 1942, permanent way from the lower portion of the line was requisitioned for the construction of the army depot now known as MoD Kineton.
 This had the effect of isolating the line, and the remaining stock at the top of the incline, from the main line and so they survived there until 1946.